 What is the Ebro Delta

 The Ebro Delta is a large area of wetlands that have been growing rapidly in recent years, it is also now one of the largest wetlands in the Mediterranean thanks to the soil being continuously washed down through the river.
 That soil is now used for agriculture purposes to mainly grow rice but some fruits and vegetables are also grown here regularly.
 Spain has also declared some areas of Ebro Delta classified as a National Park and this is mainly due to the incredible number of wild birds that either call this place home or use it as a migration hub.
-Some 95 species use this area as a breeding ground and over 300 species rely on this area in total throughout the year.
+Some 95 species use this area, officially known as Delta de l’Ebre Nature Reserve in Spain, as a breeding ground and over 300 species rely on this area in total throughout the year.

 Where is it